gristlabs/grist-api/README.md

 ### updateRecords(tableName, records)

 Update existing records in the given table.
 The data is a list of objects, with attributes corresponding to the columns in the table.
-Each record must contain the key "id" with the rowId of the row to update.
+Each object must contain the key "id" with the rowId of the row to update.

 If records aren't all for the same set of columns, then a single-call update is impossible,